ATOS-VIRTUAL-CARE/vcs-realtime-sdk-ios-demo/README.md

 ```html
 https://github.com/apollographql/apollo-ios
 ```
-The minimum version should be 0.51.0 for the apollo-ios package.

 Once Xcode finds the apollo-ios package, select *Exact Version* for the Dependency Rule and select version 0.51.2.

 When the Apollo package is imported, only select the following package products: